OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 #### FFUF/DirBuster/GoBuster

 All three of FFUF, DirBuster, and GoBuster are designed to discover hidden paths and files on web servers through brute-forcing techniques.
-All threeuse customizable wordlists to generate requests to the target web server, attempting to identify valid directories and files.
+All three use customizable wordlists to generate requests to the target web server, attempting to identify valid directories and files.
 All three support multi-threaded or highly efficient processing to speed up the brute-forcing process.

 Each can be used to perform brute-force discovery of endpoints using API specific wordlists.
 Some common wordlist files for APIs can include, [SecLists](https://github.com/danielmiessler/SecLists) in the Discovery/Web-Content/api section, [GraphQL Wordlist](https://github.com/Escape-Technologies/graphql-wordlist), and [Assetnote](https://wordlists.assetnote.io/).